World leaders bolster troubled Libya ahead of key election

 In July, the U.N. special envoy for Libya, Jan Kubis, accused “spoilers” of trying to obstruct the vote to unify the divided nation.
 The Security Council has warned that any individual or group undermining the electoral process could face U.N. sanctions.

-U.N. spokesman Stephane Dujarric said this week, “We want to see an election which the Libyan people can believe in, that is credible, and that is in line with the past agreements.”
+U.N. spokesman Stephane Dujarric said this week that the U.N. mission wants “to see an election which the Libyan people can believe in, that is credible, and that is in line with the past agreements.”

-Politicians and warlords in western Libya issued statements this week opposing holding the vote according to the laws ratified by the country’s parliament.
-Khaled al-Meshri, head of Tripoli-based Supreme Council of State, went further and threatened in televised comments to resort to violence to prevent powerful military commander Khalifa Hifter, a potential frontrunner in the presidential race, from taking office if he is elected.
+Politicians and warlords in western Libya issued statements this week opposing holding the vote according to the laws ratified by the country’s east-based parliament.
+Khaled al-Meshri, head of Tripoli-based Supreme Council of State, went further and threatened in televised comments to resort to violence to prevent Hifter, a potential frontrunner in the presidential race, from taking office if he is elected.

 Libya’s civil war escalated in 2019, as Hifter, who commands the self-styled Libyan Arab Armed Forces, launched an offensive to take Tripoli from armed militias loosely allied with the then U.N.-supported but weak government in the country’s capital.